tommason14/Miscellaneous/backup_with_rclone_and_cron.md

 Then you are finished!
 When asked if all is OK, select `yes` and quit the interactive prompt.
-You can now use `rclone` to copy files to Google Drive.
+You can now use the `rclone` command to copy files to Google Drive.

 To do so, create a folder in Google Drive called `backups`, or something similar.
 Then use a script like the one below to copy files over from the